 How you can help

-We welcome volunteers from all backgrounds and walks of life to our Shrewsbury base, including volunteers who themselves have a hearing loss.
-Some of our volunteer roles can also be carried out online.
+We welcome volunteers from all backgrounds and walks of life to our Shropshire base, including volunteers who themselves have hearing loss.
+Some of our volunteer roles may also be carried out remotely via the internet.

-- A variety of people-facing roles at Signal: The Hub, our centre for hearing loss in Shropshire
+- The help desk in Signal: The Hub, our centre for hearing loss in Shrewsbury

 What we offer

-- Opportunity to develop skills and knowledge, building experience for a CV – we provide references for regular volunteers
+- The opportunity to develop your skills and knowledge, building experience for your CV – we provide references for our regular volunteers.

 - You can make a vital contribution to an organisation that is passionate about supporting people living with deafness, hearing loss or tinnitus.

 What we ask from you

-We have a variety of roles available and each has different requirements.
+We have a range of roles available and each has different requirements.

-Please see our vacancies page for details of specific roles.
+Please see our vacancies page for details of specific volunteer roles.

 Frequently asked questions

-Do you have places for volunteers on overseas programmes?
+Do you have places for UK volunteers within your international programmes?

-No – we work with our partners in Africa to recruit the right people in the country where the project takes place.
-However, if you are interested in development work, then there are opportunities to carry out research in our Shrewsbury office or from home.
+No – we work with our partners in Africa to recruit the right people in the country where the projects take place.
+However, if you are interested in development work, then there are opportunities to carry out research in our office in Shrewsbury or from home.

-Do volunteers work directly with deaf and hard of hearing people?
+Do volunteers work directly with people who are deaf and hard of hearing?